 If the landlord still does not make the repairs, you should tell the building inspector and request that he have the landlord make the needed repairs.

 If the violations of the housing code are serious, the building inspector may condemn the apartment for occupancy and you will have to move, immediately.
 Your landlord cannot evict you for requesting an inspection.
 If they attempt to do so, contact a lawyer.

 Under Illinois law, the landlord's failure to make repairs allows you to make the repairs yourself and deduct the cost of the repairs from the rent when:

 Exceptions may apply depending on your type of housing and tenancy.
 If the landlord fails to make repairs, you still must pay rent.
 Your obligation to pay rent is independent of the landlord's duty to make repairs.

 If you repair and deduct, the landlord may be able to evict you.
-However, some local ordinances permit the tenant to repair and deduct and will protect them from eviction, if the repair and deduct were properly undertaken.
+However, some local laws permit the tenant to repair and deduct and will protect them from eviction, if the repair and deduction were properly undertaken.
 You should check your local ordinance, if applicable, to determine your rights as a tenant.

 Under certain circumstances, even where there is no ordinance, judges will not evict a tenant who repairs and deducts the cost from the rent.
 It depends on the seriousness of the problem or if a lease requires the landlord to repair and the landlord does not make repairs.

 Problems are usually considered serious when they involve essentials, such as heat, electricity, plumbing, water, or security.
 You should have the premises inspected in order to help determine if the violations are serious.
 If they are serious and violate the housing code, the inspector will request the landlord make the repairs.
 If the landlord does not make the repairs, then you should consider making the repairs and deducting the cost from your rent.